tech-tonio-ai/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-In this lab, we will be creating tickets as end users Observing all the ticket properties and responding to them as help desk professionals .<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+.<br />